Test-Time Modification: Inverse Domain Transformation for Robust Perception: Experiments

-Table~\ref{tab:A_main_table_summary} shows a performance comparison of our Test-Time Modification (TTM) method on the domain generalized semantic segmentation task.
-As shown in the table, using TTM yields significant improvements in mIoU across various datasets and segmentation models.
-This performance jump is even more significant with smaller models, such as DeepLabV3+, OCRNet, and Segformer [MiT-B1].
-This demonstrates that weaker models can be made more robust by using TTM.
-An interesting observation that supports this reasoning is that the weakest DeepLabV3+ model, when used with TTM, outperforms a much stronger Segformer [MiT-B5] model for the CS $\rightarrow$ ACDC benchmark.
-The same trend persists with CS $\rightarrow$ DarkZurich and CS $\rightarrow$ BDD100K-Night.
-Also, for CS $\rightarrow$ BDD100K, Flux1.
-Kontext Max outperforms QIE-2509 likely because it is more robust to geographical shifts, which is the primary change in BDD100K w.r.t Cityscapes.
-Qualitative results for domain generalized semantic segmentation on different target datasets are shown in Fig.~\ref{fig:qual_results_segm}. \paragraph{Ablation} We perform an ablation study with QIE-2509 in Table~\ref{tab:D_variance_10_seed_gen}, where we generate 10 different Dark Zurich validation sets (for 10 random seeds with the same prompt) using TTM and report the average mIoU across these generations with standard deviation.
-We try to study the scale of randomization in these I2I models.
+We perform an ablation study with QIE-2509 in~\cref{tab:D_variance_10_seed_gen}, where we generate 10 different Dark Zurich validation sets (for 10 random seeds with the same prompt) using TTM and report the average mIoU across these generations with standard deviation.
+We try to study the scale of randomization in these I2I (Image-to-Image) generation models.
 Considering a small validation set (50 images), the deviation is reasonable, and we are still able to make significant improvements.
-We perform another ablation in Table~\ref{tab:E_diff_gen_models_mIoU} where we use five different I2I generation models and compare the segmentation performance on the BDD100K-Night dataset.
+We perform another ablation in~\cref{tab:E_diff_gen_models_mIoU} where we use five different I2I generation models and compare the segmentation performance on the BDD100K-Night dataset.
 We use the same prompt for all generative models, obtained during the TTM process.
 Flux.
-1 Kontext Max performs the best when used for TTA.
-We show a comparison of the generation quality of test-modified images between different generation models in Fig.~\ref{fig:gen_mod_comp}.
+1 Kontext Max performs the best when used for TTM.
+We show a comparison of the generation quality of test-modified images between different generation models in~\cref{fig:gen_mod_comp}.
 As can be seen, all models are capable of performing night-to-day transfer with good fidelity.
 However, Flux.1 Kontext Max maintains the best semantic consistency among all models, as highlighted in the figure.
-In another ablation study, we show the effect of correct prompting in Fig.~\ref{fig:prompting_ablation} by generating images using QIE-2509.
+In another ablation study, we show the effect of correct prompting in~\cref{fig:prompting_ablation} by generating images using QIE-2509.
 Handcrafted short prompts, such as "remove snow from the image," often do not yield the desired output.
 Metaprompting an MLLM, such as GPT-5, is a better strategy; however, without a precise query, an MLLM can generate weak prompts.
-As we see in Fig.~\ref{fig:r1_c}, the car on the road also gets removed, resulting in a significant layout mismatch.
-In contrast, our query formulation from the TTM process, as described in Section~\ref {para:query_formulation}, results in complete snow removal while preserving the semantic layout.
+As we see in~\cref{fig:r1_c}, the car on the road also gets removed, resulting in a significant layout mismatch.
+In contrast, our query formulation from the TTM process, as described in~\cref {para:query_formulation}, results in complete snow removal while preserving the semantic layout.
+We also performed an ablation to show the effectiveness of the probability mean fusion step described in~\cref{sec:method}. \Cref{tab:g_fusion_ablation} shows the ablation results for semantic segmentation.
+Across all evaluated domain shifts, fusion consistently improves TTM performance.
+Segmentation allows simple pixel-level fusion; whereas detection fusion requires box matching to avoid duplicates and adds task-specific complexity.
+Conversely, image classification lacks the detailed spatial constraints that necessitate fusion step in the first place.
+Thus, we only apply the fusion step for semantic segmentation task.